 Power of Sale in Ontario: What Homeowners and Lenders Need to Know

-In Ontario, the power of sale is a commonly used legal remedy that allows lenders to sell a mortgaged property when a borrower defaults—without having to go through the courts.
-This out-of-court process is governed primarily by the Mortgages Act and provides a...
+In Ontario, the power of sale is a widely used legal avenue that allows lenders to sell a mortgaged property when a borrower defaults—without having to go through the justice system.
+This out-of-court process is ruled primarily by the Mortgages Act and provides a...

 Drumonde v.
 Spellay Case Summary and Review